-- PART A Applicant details
+- Part A-Applicant details

-- PART B Property details
+- Part B-Property details

-- PART C Proposal and business case
+- Part C-Proposal and business plan

-ALL parts of the form must be completed accurately and in full, otherwise the application will be returned and processing of the application will stop until it is returned with all errors and omissions rectified.
+Applicants must complete all parts of the form accurately and in full.
+Applicants must supply any missing information before we can process the application.
 Applicants must meet the department's requirements for proof of identity and bona fides.